jschrier/SeparationLLM/README.md

 - Trained on a single random 80/20% train/test split

+- We take the highest probability outcome (T=0) as the output, but also retrieve log-probs of all the possibilities (a nice trick we've used before!)
+So we can read out the presumed probabilities for each class.

 # Preliminary results

 - See `results/summary.json`:  Clear winner is GPT-3.5 (65% top-1 accuracy) compared to the other models (~ 41%), evaluated on 501 test items.
 All are better than "guess the majority" class.